-The NSC Marion Martin Award, presented annually to outstanding female safety professionals, celebrates the accomplishments of women in safety who have achieved professional excellence in their area of specialty and helped pave the way for other women in the profession.
+The Marion Martin Award, presented annually to outstanding female safety professionals, celebrates the accomplishments of women in safety who have achieved professional excellence in their area of specialty and helped pave the way for other women in the profession.
 Recipients have distinguished themselves in a variety of professional settings and personify excellence on the local, regional, national or international level.
 The following safety leaders are the first women of color to win this award.

 Marion Martin spent her life defying stereotypes and breaking down barriers for women.
 Her political career began in 1930, when she was elected to the Maine House of Representatives.
 She was re-elected to a second term, then won two terms in the State Senate, where she was the only woman and only non-lawyer on the Legal Affairs Committee.